pvrobays/electron-multi-monitor/README.md

 This package provides web developers with the ability to create applications which cover multiple browser windows via [Electron](https://electronjs.org/).
 It removes the restriction for web developers to only have a single window to develop their product in.

+The library will create linked JavaScript `window` objects for you.
+Meaning you only need to worry about one window object.
+No need for special communication between the different windows; just pure JavaScript!

 To see the library in action, clone the repository and run the example:

     $ git clone https://github.com/pvrobays/electron-multi-monitor.git